Hello Visitor | Login | Create an account!

 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character (Rom.
 5:3, emphasis added).

-Notice again that through persevering in tribulation, we prove our true character.
+By persevering in tribulation, we prove our true character.

-The apostle James wrote:
+James similarly wrote:

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, that you may be perfect and complete, lacking in nothing (Jas.
 1:2-4, emphasis added).